 And if you are paying out-of-pocket (which means insurance is not covering the cost of the RTC), there are numerous factors that could affect the total cost:

-- Additional services – some treatment facilities will charge additional fees for certain services such as medication management, detoxification support, outings, special dietary requests, etc.
+- Additional services: Some treatment facilities will charge additional fees for certain services such as medication management, detoxification support, outings, special dietary requests, etc.

-- Partial coverage by insurance – depending on the percentage of cost covered by insurance (if any), the amount a person may be required to pay out of pocket can vary drastically.
+- Partial coverage by insurance: Depending on the percentage of cost covered by insurance (if any), the amount a person may be required to pay out of pocket can vary drastically.
 Medicare, Medicaid, private insurance, and military insurance typically have the best coverage rates when it comes to RTCs.

 Although RTCs can be very costly, some programs may offer options for financial aid, assistance, and/or financing plans.